thanasisn/SDR_enhancement_LAP/article/article.md

 \begin{equation}
 \text{CE} : E > 25 + 1 \cdot \text{GHI}_\text{ref} \,\,[\text{W}/\text{m}^2] \label{eq:CE4}
 \end{equation}

+To assess the validity of the threshold, we tested the correlation of the measured GHI with those of the cloud-free irradiance (Figure), for only cloud-free measurements of days with data availability of greater than 80%.
+Due to the selection of the simulations with lower AOD and WC, these values have a positive bias of more than   (Correlation).
+This was desired so that together with the PSE criterion, we could achieve a clear distinction of PSE cases.

 <!--
 where: $\text{E}$ the measured irradiance, $\text{E}_\text{CSm}$ the selected